mbigatti/BMXSwipableCell/README.md

 **Check out the sample project for a complete usage example.**

 ## Notes about Interface Builder
-1. ~~Accessory view are not supported and those have to be implemented in the content view of the cell.~~ Now Fixed
-2. Remeber to set `Custom Class` to `BMXSwipableCell`.
+1. Remember to set `Custom Class` to `BMXSwipableCell`.
-3. To always get correct background colors (both in normal and editing modes), configure the `Background` property in both cell and content view.
+2. To always get correct background colors (both in normal and editing modes), configure the `Background` property in both cell and content view.

 ## Known issues